Skip to main content

 Plan and Design Test cases

-• Test case ID: It is a unique id for the test case that makes it distinguishable.
+• Test case ID: A unique ID for the test case makes it distinguishable.

 • Test description: Describes the units, features, and functionalities being tested and verified.